Free-by-cyclic groups are conjugacy separable: Piecewise trivial suspensions

 \subsection{Conjugacy separability in the unipotent linear case}

-\begin{thm} Let $G$ be a free-by-cyclic group with unipotent and linearly growing monodromy.
-Then $G$ is conjugacy separable and every cyclic subgroup of $G$ is conjugacy distinguished.. \end{thm}
+\begin{thm} Let $G$ be a \{finitely generated free\}-by-cyclic group with unipotent and linearly growing monodromy.
+Then $G$ is conjugacy separable and every cyclic subgroup of $G$ is conjugacy distinguished. \end{thm}

 \begin{proof} We begin by showing that $G$ is conjugacy separable.
-Since $G$ has the unique roots property by \cref{lemma:unique-roots-UPG}, bu \cref{lemma:Cotton-Barrett--Wilton-lemma} it suffices to show that $G$ contains a conjugacy separable subgroup of finite index.
+Since $G$ has the unique roots property by \cref{lemma:unique-roots-UPG}, by \cref{lemma:Cotton-Barrett--Wilton-lemma} it suffices to show that $G$ contains a conjugacy separable subgroup of finite index.

 Up to replacing $G$ by a finite index subgroup we may assume that $G$ admits a splitting $G = \pi_1(\calg)$ where $\calg$ is a clean piecewise trivial suspension satisfying the properties in \cref{prop:piecewise-trivial-suspensions-properties}.
 Let $g_1, g_2 \in G$ be non-conjugate elements.